ChunMinChang/blog/_posts/2017-08-31-calculating-fibonacci-numbers-by-fast-doubling.md

 to calculate $$[F_{2k}, F_{2k+1}] = [F_{n-1}, F_n]$$
 and then get $$[F_n, F_{n + 1}]$$ by $$[F_n, F_{n-1} + F_n]$$.

-In summary, the procedure can be organized as fellows:
+In summary, the procedure can be organized as follows:

 |                 $$k_i$$ |    $$k_1$$ | $$k_2$$ | $$k_3$$ | $$k_4$$ | $$k_5$$ |
 | ----------------------- | ---------- | ------- | ------- | ------- | ------- |